czi-finance/wrds_sample_code/README.md

 quit;
 ```

-5. For each analyst forecast, obtain the latest share adjustment factor on/before the *forecast* announcement date.
+5. For each analysts' forecast, obtain the latest share adjustment factor on/before the *forecast* announcement date.
 ```sas
 proc sql;
 create table _tmp11 as